List of protected areas of Nepal

 The protected areas of Nepal cover mainly forested land and are located at various altitudes in the Terai, in the foothills of the Himalayas and in the mountains, thus encompassing a multitude of landscapes and preserving a vast biodiversity in the Palearctic and Indomalayan realms.

 Nepal covers 147181 km2 in the central part of the Himalayas.
 Altitudes range from 67 m in the south-eastern Terai to 8848 m at Mount Everest within a short horizontal span.
 This extreme altitudinal gradient has resulted in 11 bio-climatic zones ranging from lower tropical below 500 m to nival above 5000 m in the High Himalayas, encompassing nine terrestrial ecoregions with 36 vegetation types.

 Additionally, nine Ramsar sites were declared between 1988 and 2008.
 Two wildlife reserves were declared as national parks in 2017.

-Classification

-Nepal has the following kinds of protected areas, in the sense of the word designated by IUCN: